Geology of Tasmania: Precambrian

 Near Corinna the Ahrberg group is correlated with the Togari Group and the Success Creek Group.
 It contains the Donaldson Formation (a marine fan), Savage Dolomite which contains stromatolites; Bernafai Volcanics containing albite epidote actinolite chlorite; Corinna Dolomite, and Tunnelrace Volcanics.
-Where the dolomite has been dissolved away over million of years it has left layers of very pure silica flour, an important mineral resource.
+Where the dolomite has been dissolved away over millions of years it has left layers of very pure silica flour, an important mineral resource.